glennhenry/cs-notes/docs/compilers-and-programming-languages/14-code-generation/code-generation.md

             ...next code
 ```

 The initialization expression should be evaluated first.
-A typical loop is constructed by :
+A typical loop is constructed by:

 1. Compare result of an expression.
 2. Depending on the result, either execute the body statement, execute next expression (e.g., increment counter), then jump back to the start of the loop, or jump to the next code.